 Subclass of ArgumentException that's thrown when a function argument is (unexpectedly) null.

 System.ArgumentOutOfRangeException

 Subclass of ArgumentException that's thrown when a (usually numeric) argument is too big or too small.
-For example, this is thrown when you pass a negative number into a function that accepts only positive values.
+For example, this is thrown when passing a negative number into a function that accepts only positive values.

-System.InvalidOperationException
+${\tt System.InvalidOperationException}$